morcs/beautiful-jekyll/_posts/2019-01-01-can-redux-be-nicer-with-types.md

 ```

 So I'm going to add TypeScript to the Redux version and try and get some order up in this chaos.

+It turns out that union types in F# compile down to the equivalent of a C# class heirarchy.
+Maybe functional and object-oriented programming aren't that different after all...